 Check if the locations are the same.

 If you’re updating the data, please make sure that both actions have the exact “Location”, “Document Library,” and “Table”.
 These errors are pretty silent, especially if the files are the same.
-However, I see this happening a lot, so be aware of it.
+However, I see this happening often, so be aware of it.

 The order matters